ryujinx-mirror/ryujinx-games-list/README.md

 }
 ```

-* **screenshot.png** (Optionnal)
+* **screenshot.png** (Optional)

-   Who is the Ryujinx in-game full screenshot in PNG format (only!!).
-Please use a clean picture, sized at 1280px x 720px (or around that).
-If the game don't show anything in the emulator, please don't provide anything for this file.
-The `boxart.png` is used instead of this one.
+   Please ensure you have a full screenshot of the Ryujinx with the game displaying; please only use a `.png` format only.
+It must be  1280px x 720px (or around that).
+If the game don't show anything in the emulator, please don't provide anything for this file; and the `boxart.png` will be used instead.